jeyren95/px-react-capstone/README.md

 - Given the game IDs that were retrieved from the first API call, the second API call involved using each game ID as a query to retrieve the game details for each respective game

 - The following additional queries were used to make the second call:
-    1. id (which represents the game ID that was retrieved from the previous call)
+    1. `id` represents the game ID that was retrieved from the previous call

 ##### Example
 ```shell